 • Sports such as tennis or golf

 • Lifting children

 Symptoms of these disorders may include one or more of the following:

-Pain or stiffness in the fingers, hands, wrists, forearms, elbows, shoulders,
+• Pain or stiffness in the fingers, hands, wrists, forearms, elbows, shoulders, neck or back.

 Injuries caused be repetitive movements usually develop slowly over a period of time.
 Initially the symptoms may be mild and come and go.
 However, if left untreated, the symptoms can become very painful and even debilitating.